myltik/azure-docs.ru-ru/articles/vs-azure-tools-docker-setup.md

 <properties
-   pageTitle="Настройка узла Docker с помощью VirtualBox | Microsoft Azure" description="Пошаговые инструкции по настройке экземпляра Docker по умолчанию с помощью машины Docker и VirtualBox." services="azure-container-service" documentationCenter="na" authors="mlearned"
+   pageTitle="Configure a Docker Host with VirtualBox | Microsoft Azure" description="Step-by-step instructions to configure a default Docker instance using Docker Machine and VirtualBox" services="azure-container-service" documentationCenter="na" authors="mlearned"